How Cloud Hosting Can Enhance Your Website Load Speed

 - Google PageSpeed Insights reports your website’s performance on desktop and mobile.
 The report contains numerous suggestions for improving your website’s speed based on lab and field data.

 - GTmetrix is another website performance reporting tool.
-It provided detailed analytics and recommended actions that you can take to speed up your website.
+It provides detailed analytics and recommended actions that you can take to speed up your website.

 To test the above, you can enter https://ling-app.com as an example of a website that loads correctly and performs well.
 According to the GTmetrix report, LingApp has a performance score of 98%, and its TTFB is only 0.261 seconds, indicating that the site is doing well in terms of load speed.